 The faculty and program director will evaluate the residents/fellows on an ongoing basis in the provision of patient care to determine whether residents/fellows are developing progressively increased ability to critically evaluate patients and make independent decisions.
 This will be evaluated in the formative and summative evaluation process and communicated in the monthly faculty evaluation meetings, held with the program director, or his/her associates, faculty and chief residents.
 Senior residents will not be permitted to perform supervisory rotations or take supervisory night call until they have demonstrated adequate competency in patient care.
 In some cases, interns or second year residents will be required to complete additional clinical rotations with close clinical supervision before they are permitted to perform supervisory rotations.
 In developing the master schedule for the year, individual abilities and competency of each resident will be carefully evaluated.
 Increasing ability to demonstrate autonomy in clinical decision making and critical thinking skills will be a requirement to progress to the final year of training.
-The program director, supervising faculty and chief resident has demonstrated the competencies required to progress to the next level of training, or at the end of training, has demonstrated the competency to practice independently without supervision.
+The program director, supervising faculty and chief residents will monitor each resident's/fellow's performance and make a determination at the end of each academic year as to whether the resident has demonstrated the competencies required to progress to the next level of training, or at the end of training, has demonstrated the competency to practice independently without supervision.